 “This is not a new practice.
 In our native language, we call it ‘jaboya’ and it’s been going on for generations,” Colins said.
 “But it’s got worse in recent years because of poverty.
 Often, teenage girls drop out of school and their parents are not financially stable.
 They’re lured by the money that fishermen have.
 Our whole economy depends on fishing.
 Peer pressure also plays a role.
 Adolescents do what their fellows do, whether it’s right or wrong.”

-Afterwards, we interviewed some of the adolescent girls involved and staff from LVCT Health, which promotes condom use, HIV testing and counselling.
+Afterwards, we interviewed some of the adolescent girls and staff from LVCT Health, which promotes condom use, HIV testing and counselling.
 Read the full story here.

 Turkana: troubled waters

-My favourite story here was about a solar powered water system that UNICEF had installed in Naipa village, to help the school and community adapt to climate change.
+My favourite story from Turkana was about a solar powered water system that UNICEF had installed in Naipa village, to help the school and community adapt to climate change.
 It was a scorching hot day when we visited.
 The ground was dry and sandy, punctuated with small gorse bushes and occasional trees.
 Tall, thin termite nests pointed like fingers at the cloudless sky.
 In some places, dust swirled in miniature whirlwinds.
 Yellow locusts swarmed around the remaining vegetation, stragglers from the recent locust invasion which had made global headlines.
 It seemed barely habitable, but people survived here, herding hardy animals like camels and moving around in search of pasture.

 Naipa village, however, was like an oasis in the desert.
-The solar powered water system pumped groundwater up into overhead tanks on scaffolding, from which it flowed down to taps in a school and several nearby villages.
+The solar powered water system pumped groundwater up into overhead tanks on scaffolding, from where it flowed down to taps in a school and several nearby villages.
 At the tap nearest the main pump, a group of women and children had gathered to collect water.
 The Turkana are tall and striking.
 In rural areas, they still wear traditional clothing – beautifully coloured and patterned ‘leso’ wraps, headscarves for balancing water containers and bead necklaces.
 They smiled and laughed as they filled up their buckets and jerrycans.
 A boy walked past, leading a line of well-fed camels to the water trough.

 “I used to walk six hours every day to fetch water from the river,” said Veronica Alimeme, 18, mother to a one-year-old baby boy.
 “But now it only takes me one hour and the water is cleaner.
 I use it for drinking, washing, cooking and cleaning.”
 Read the full story here.